Our verdict

 Superior fit and comfort

-All reviewers pointed out that there’s plenty of comfort in this shoe.
+The in-shoe comfort is amazing in this ASICS shoe.
 The fit is true to size and snug, but the toe box does not feel narrow, given that the upper can stretch a little bit and offers quite enough room for larger feet.

 Noosa Tri 14 has a great lockdown